mckaywrigley/chatbot-ui/README.md

 We are trying to restrict "Issues" to actual issues related to the codebase.

-If you are having issues with things like setup, please refer to "Discussions" below.
+If you are having issues with things like setup, please refer to the "Discussions" page.

 Issues unrelated to the codebase will be likely be closed immediately.